 The Warehouse Story....

-Life-long friends Jack Piirala and Jack Middleton embarked on a wild business adventure two years ago when they bought a piece of property together.
-The site included 13 acres, a former lumber mill, various sheds, and more than a few piles of junk (including over 40 yards of bottles to be exact.)
+Life-long friends Jack Piirala and Jack Middleton embarked on a wild business adventure when they bought a piece of property together.
+The site included 13 acres, a former lumber mill, various sheds, and more than a few piles of junk (including over 40 yards of glass bottles to be exact.)

-What began as an interesting retirement project has morphed into a really interesting retirement project.
+What began as a retirement project has morphed into a very interesting retirement project.
 Both Jacks are carpenters, and well...
 Jacks-of-all-trades, so the warehouse keeps them busy.
 Luckily they get some time off in the winter to ski when it's just too cold to work.

 "The Warehouse" continues to evolve.
 In 2016 it was rewired, cleaned, and concrete was poured to fill deep channels that were once used to move sawdust.
 In 2017 further improvements were made including removal of a wall to expand Adventure Building Camp's work space.